 Throughout its history, the Choir has sung at venues as diverse as the Royal Albert Hall, Cologne Cathedral, Arsenal Football Ground and Wormwood Scrubs Prison.
 The Choir has also performed in Germany, Ireland, USA (1998), Belgium (2002), Normandy (2005), Scotland (2008), Staffordshire (2009), Jersey (2010 and 2013), Chester (2011), Porthcawl (2012), Isle of Wight (2015) and Llandudno's North Wales Choral Festival (2017) .

-The members of the HAMC are proud of the choir’s long history and its association with the aircraft industry and the RAF.
+The members of HAMC are proud of the choir’s long history and its association with the aircraft industry and the RAF.
 For many years, the Choir has supported Bentley Priory – home of the Battle of Britain Museum in Stanmore, including performing at the reopening in front of HRH the Prince of Wales.
-It also performed at the Royal Opening of the Bomber Command Memorial, Hyde Park, in 2010.
-It celebrated both its 70th and 75th Anniversaries with special anniversary concerts, performing with the Central Band of the Royal Air Force and the Band of the Royal Air Force Regiment, respectively – with donations from both concerts going to the RAF Benevolent Fund.
+HAMC also performed at the Royal Opening of the Bomber Command Memorial, Hyde Park, in 2010.
+The choir celebrated both its 70th and 75th Anniversaries with special anniversary concerts, performing with the Central Band of the Royal Air Force and the Band of the Royal Air Force Regiment, respectively – with donations from both concerts going to the RAF Benevolent Fund.
 In 2016, the Choir also held a 75th anniversary dinner with guest speaker, Ralph Steiner, from the de Havilland Aircraft Museum.